sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 When processing each data plane RPC, the RLQS filter will ask the RLQS filter state for a rate-limit decision for the RPC.
 The RLQS filter state uses the matcher tree from the filter config to determine which bucket to use for the RPC.
-It then looks for that bucket in the bucket map, creating it if it doesn't already exist.
+It then looks for that bucket in the bucket cache map, creating it if it doesn't already exist.
 If a new bucket was created, it sends a request on the RLQS stream informing the server of the bucket's creation.
 Finally, it returns the resulting rate-limit decision based on the bucket contents.

 - [ ] TODO(sergiitk): redo the next block?`
 RLQS Filter State evaluates the metadata against the matcher tree to match the